ravaioli/solarpunk-mandala/guides/protocols/index.md

 *   Memory and present action (P4)
 *   Daily routine and cosmic cycles (P5)
 *   Consumer and bioregional participant (P6)
+*   Power and care in governance (P7)
+*   Self-protection and connection in conflict (P8)
+*   Exchange and regeneration in economics (P9)

 **Living Documentation:** Every protocol implementation contributes to the community's Living Archive and Rhizomatic Network, creating a wisdom repository that evolves with practice.

+**New Integration Patterns:**
+- **Governance-Conflict-Economics Triad:** Protocols 7, 8, and 9 form a crucial integration cycle for mature communities.
+Design governance (P7), navigate conflict that emerges (P8), and align economic flows (P9) in iterative cycles.
+- **Economic-Conflict Feedback Loop:** Economic systems (P9) often reveal underlying conflicts (P8) about values, resources, and power.
+- **Governance-Foundations Feedback:** Governance design (P7) regularly requires revisiting foundations (P0) as community scales.

 > "The most radical thing we can do is remember that we belong to each other."
 > — Solarpunk Sangha